A wet carpet can cause mold and mildew to grow, putting you and your family’s health at risk.

 Whether you hired a professional carpet cleaner or tackled the challenge yourself using a carpet cleaner, it will be slightly wet afterwards.

-After a professional clean, you can expect your carpet to feel wet or damp for at least six to ten hours.
+After a professional clean, you can expect your carpet to feel damp for six to ten hours.
 However, some rugs can feel moist for up to 24 hours, depending on the time of year and humidity.

 If your house has been flooded or there’s been a significant leak, it will take longer to dry.
 Despite using all methods to dry the carpet, it can still take up to three days.
-However, you should call for professional help if the carpet is still wet.
+However, you should call for professional help if the carpet is still wet after 72 hours.

 Why Should You Dry Carpet Out?